waldronmatt/groundwork/docs/repo/ARCHITECTURE.md

 All packages including `peerDependencies` are configured to use exact versions of packages.
 I prefer to have exact package versions to simplify debugging and reduce the likelihood of compatibility issues.
 I use `renovate` to automatically handle version updates.

+For versioning, we have `excludeDependents` set to `true` in our `lerna` config.
+This is to override lerna's default behavior for detecting changed packages that includes changes to transitive dependencies.
+This is to avoid extraneous package bumps when other workspace packages are updated.
+A common example is when an `eslint` dependency is upgraded by renovate.
+Since the `eslint-config-custom` package got bumped, so will all other packages in this monorepo that depend on it which can result in a lot of unncessary version bumps.
+Since all our workspace packages are installed using the `workspace:` protocol, the consuming host packages will always get the latest updates, making lerna's transitive dependency bump behavior completely unneeded.

 ## Package Testing

 Internal packages used in other packages are imported by referencing the `lib` / `src` subpath export and installed via `pnpm`'s `workspace:` protocol.